Bangkok at dusk. The capital side of the Chiang Mai vs Bangkok investment case

 Chiang Mai vs Bangkok Investment: What 1,000+ Listings Told Me

-I scraped 1,000+ Chiang Mai listings over 18 months.
+I analysed 1,000+ Chiang Mai listings over 18 months.
 I cross-checked the top of the Bangkok stack to make sure my moat was real.
 The conclusion was uncomfortable for anyone selling Bangkok to first-time foreign buyers.
 Bangkok has the brand.
 Chiang Mai has the math.
-When I walked into a 3.4M THB Bangkok-style "investor" unit pitched by a Chiang Mai agent and found a 340,000 THB hidden agency fee buried in the addendum, I left.
-I closed an 82m² freehold unit at 2.15M THB four weeks later, in a building I had already pre-cleared through the protocol.
+When a 3.4M THB Bangkok-style "investor" unit in Chiang Mai turned out to carry a 340,000 THB agency fee in the price addendum, a line my checklist caught and my budget hadn't, I left.
+I closed an 82m² freehold unit at 2.15M THB six weeks later, in a building I had already pre-cleared through the protocol.
 Same city.
 Same week.
 Two completely different decisions.
 That is the gap this page exists to explain.

 Chiang Mai vs Bangkok Investment: The Price-Per-Square-Meter Reality

 Start where Bloomberg starts: price per square meter.
 Bangkok central condos in the Sukhumvit, Sathorn, and Asoke corridors trade at 150,000 to 300,000+ THB per square meter.
 Chiang Mai central condos in Nimmanhaemin, the Old City moat, and the Suthep corridor trade roughly 60,000 to 90,000 THB per square meter for completed inventory with clean title.
 That is not a 20% gap.
-That is a 2 to 4x gap on the same physical asset class — a registered freehold condo unit, foreign quota intact, juristic-managed building.
+That is a 2 to 4x gap on the same physical asset class.
+A registered freehold condo unit, foreign quota intact, juristic-managed building.
+The Chiang Mai market read in full.

 Bangkok or Chiang Mai for investment is also a question about secondary market liquidity.
 Bangkok has it.
 Chiang Mai has it more selectively.
 The 5-step framework I built was specifically designed to filter for the Chiang Mai units that do trade in a 90-to-180-day window on the secondary market, not the ones that sit listed for 18 months because the seller picked the wrong floor, the wrong tower, or the wrong building age.